Simplemux/simplemux/README.md

 - [**Fast**](/documentation/fast_flavor.md): it sacrifices some compression on behalf or speed.
 In this case, all the separators are 3-byte long, and all have the same structure.
 In TCP *mode*, the use of Simplemux *fast* is compulsory.
 - [**Blast**](/documentation/blast_flavor.md): it sends the same packet a number of times.
 But it only delivers one copy to the end point (the one that arrives first).
 It does not multiplex a number of packets together.
 It does NOT work in TCP mode.

+### Multiplexing policies

+Different [multiplexing policies](/documentation/multiplexing_policies.md) can be employed, depending on the flavor, i.e. four different conditions can be used and combined for triggering the sending of a multiplexed packet:

+- Number of packets
+- Size
+- Timeout
+- Period

 ## Specifications (IETF drafts)